 In five years’ time I see myself as being very successful, working for myself and being my own boss.
 I see myself having a successful swimwear line but also being someone to watch within the carnival industry.
-I know that I have all the skill that it takes to make it it’s just about putting in the hard work and making my dreams a reality!
+I know that I have all the skill that it takes to make it just about putting in the hard work and making my dreams a reality!

 What is Notting hill Carnival about?